robinthibaut/skbel/README.md

   ```

 #### Load the dataset and run everything
-The example dataset is saved as pandas DataFrame in `skbel/examples/dataset`.
+- The example dataset is saved as pandas DataFrame in `skbel/examples/dataset`.
+- An arbitrary choice has to be made on the number of PC to keep for the predictor and the target.
+In this case, they are set to 50 and 30, respectively.
+- The CCA operator `cca` is set to keep the maximum number of CV possible (30).
   ```python
 if __name__ == "__main__":